gvalkov/python-ansimarkup/README.rst

 Command-line
 ~~~~~~~~~~~~

-Ansimarkup may also be used as a command-line script.
+Ansimarkup may also be used on the command-line.
 This works as if all
 arguments were passed to ``ansiprint()``::

   $ python -m ansimarkup "<b>bold</b>" "<red>red</red>"